 Honestly, our presentation to a group of upland bird biologists hit them cold.
 There were more questions and a general awkwardness in the room than support for the idea of a federal upland stamp.
 But there were glimmers of hope, private conversations with scientists who had seen the same data we researched to reach the idea for a federal upland stamp.
 Directors and assistant directors of state departments expressed intrigue.
 We left WMI with hope that the rest of the conservation establishment would join the discussion.

 In July, under the leadership and vision of Director Don McKenzie, the Federal Upland Stamp received public backing of the National Bobwhite Conservation Initiative (NBCI) and their entire board comprised of conservationists and biologists.
 See McKenzie’s insights in his Ammoland op-ed.

 View the entire letter recommending the upland stamp to the AFWA’s recently assembled Blue Ribbon Panel on Sustaining America’s Diverse Fish and Wildlife Resources, below:

 Last week in New Jersey the National Bobwhite Technical Committee (NBTC) held its annual meeting where McKenzie presented the stamp for discussion.
 Months after the idea appeared too big for serious discussion, it continues to gain momentum as the best national funding opportunity to address the glaring shortfalls in wildlife conservation for upland game birds.

 Backers are no longer just forward thinking hunters.
-Join the conversation and become a part of conservation history by signing the petition for a Federal Upland Stamp today.
+Join the conversation and become a part of conservation history.